AdobeDocs/workfront.it-IT/help/quicksilver/planning/best-practices.md/model-campaign-hierarchy.md

 ---

-# Framework per il successo: modellare la gerarchia delle campagne
+# Architettura del successo: modellare la gerarchia delle campagne

 <!--see the file again for additional comments from Seth and others-->